Wyschy/wymates/README.md

 Description:

-To use wymates you have to create a object with the class wy_mates and the following attributes:
+To use wymates create an object with the class wy_mates and the following attributes:

-Comport = Number of serial port txPin = TX-Pin of Comport rxPin = RX-Pin of Comport resetPin = Pin for Hardware-Reset
+Comport = Number of serial port txPin = TX-Pin of Comport rxPin = RX-Pin of Comport resetPin = Pin for Hardware-Reset (99 if no hardware reset)

 Example: